marcusoftnet/marcusoftnet.github.io/_posts/2017-03-04-comments-on-board-practices-7.md

 In your morning meeting — walk the board from right to left.
 This

-* emphasises our focus on finishing work
+* emphasizes our focus on finishing work
 * puts most of our time in the work that is closest to the goal
 * is easy to remember and do